Cross Island Line

 Construction works for CRL2 are expected to commence in 2024, with the stations opening by 2032.

-To allow an informed decision on the alignment for the stretch of the Cross Island Line in the vicinity of the Central Catchment Nature Reservev (CCNR) to be made by the government, LTA had appointed an internationally-acclaimed consultant to conduct a comprehensive two-phased EIA and involving multiple stakeholders including the nature groups, heritage groups, residents and grassroots leaders.
+To allow an informed decision on the alignment for the stretch of the Cross Island Line in the vicinity of the Central Catchment Nature Reserve (CCNR) to be made by the government, LTA had appointed an internationally-acclaimed consultant to conduct a comprehensive two-phased EIA and involving multiple stakeholders including the nature groups, heritage groups, residents and grassroots leaders.

 Alignment Option CCNR